Marathon speech helps Democrats block Texas abortion bill

 The abortion debate simmers elsewhere in the United States.

-North Dakota's only abortion clinic filed a federal challenge on Tuesday to a new state law, the most restrictive in the country, that would ban procedures to end pregnancy once a fetal heartbeat can be detected, as early as six weeks.
+North Dakota's only abortion clinic on Tuesday filed a federal challenge to a new state law, the most restrictive in the country, one that would ban procedures to end pregnancy once a fetal heartbeat can be detected, as early as six weeks.

 A Philadelphia jury last month convicted abortion doctor Kermit Gosnell of murdering three babies during abortions at a clinic in a high-profile case that focused national attention on late term abortions.
-(Writing and additional reporting by Eric M. Johnson; Editing by Scott Malone, Angus MacSwan and Bernadette Baum)
+(Writing and additional reporting by Eric M. Johnson; Editing by Angus MacSwan)